 I decided to slip out into an exhibit of beautiful glass and decorative arts from the 1500s.
 Usually, glass bowls, goblets, and plates don’t excite me, but this collection was exquisite.
 Each was intricate in detail and some were Venetian glass.
 I was amazed that they survived intact after 500 + years.

 The Getty Center is the legacy of J.Paul Getty who founded the Getty Oil Company in 1949 and became insanely rich.
 When he died in 1976 his estimated wealth was approximately $6 billion, which would amount to about $30 billion today.
 Throughout his life, he was an ardent collector of art and antiquities.

-If you saw the recent film about Getty – All the Money in the World with Christopher Plummer as Getty, or the TV mini-series Trust, starring Donald Sutherland, you’d know he was a miser.
-Fortunately, he established the J. Paul Getty Trust in 1953 and it’s now the world’s wealthiest art institution.
+The J. Paul Getty Trust was established in 1953 and it’s now the world’s wealthiest art institution.
 The Trust operates The Getty Center, The Getty Villa, The Getty Foundation, The Getty Research Institute, and The Getty Conservation Institute.

 Our Scavenger Hunt

-Laura spent a day at The Getty Center during the week to plan her elaborate scavenger hunt.
-She put together long lists of items we were supposed to find.
+After everyone finally arrived we started our scavenger hunt.
+We were given long lists of items we were supposed to find.
 The complex is spread out with a beautiful garden area below which meant plenty of walking.

-Our hunt was a clever way to see what was in the galleries but because several of the guests were 60 plus, two had twisted ankles, it was warm outside, and started late, no one actually finished it.
-Most of us only got through one page of the list (we had 3 pages) and then either pooped out or headed to the wine cart.
+In theory, the hunt was a clever way to see what was in the galleries but several of the guests were over 60, and two had twisted ankles.
+The weather was warm that day, and because we started late, no one checked off everything on the list.
+Most of us only did 1 out of the 3 pages we were handed and then either pooped out or headed to the wine cart.
 I was one of the winos.